-The perfect, traditional Greek lemon potatoes, ideal for your Sunday family roast!!!
+The perfect, traditional Greek lemon potatoes recipe, ideal for your Sunday family roast!!!
 Crispy on the outside, fluffy on the inside with a delicious lemony flavour..
 Greek lemon potatoes are perfect on their own served with some crusted bread to dig into all the delicious juices or accompanying roast lamb, chicken, pork, a juicy burger or steak, and the list goes on.
-So how to make the perfect Greek lemon potatoes?
+So how to make the perfect traditional Greek lemon potatoes?
 It is as simple as 1-2-3 – Select the right potato variety, add the secret lemony ingredient and crisp them to perfection!

 The perfect Greek lemon potatoes: start with the right potato variety